 So today, he shows up learning while he still can, holding onto a dream bigger than his circumstances.

-Maly, an 8-year-old girl with a passion for studying, carries a heavy burden for her age.
-After her parents’ divorce, she was sent to live with her grandparents.
 They do their best to care for her, but with limited income and difficult farming conditions, paying for her school fees is nearly impossible.
 Maly longs to continue her studies, but her grandparents’ farm barely produces enough to sustain their daily needs.